vyp/dots/readme.md

 ## 💄 Rice

-- I should be looking at a pretty screen, especially as I look at it a lot. 😍
+- I should be looking at a pretty screen, especially since I look at it a lot.
+  😍

 <details>
   <summary>Obviously this is highly subjective, but click me for some samples.